 A key technical upgrade is the temperature coefficient of -0.26%/°C. This means the panels lose much less power as they get hot compared to older models.
 If you live in a desert climate or an area with scorching summers, these panels will significantly outperform budget competitors during the peak of the day.

-At $2.20+/W installed, this is the most affordable “Elite Efficiency” panel on my list.
+At $2.20+/W installed, this is the most affordable “High Efficiency” panel on our list.
 You get performance that rivals the most expensive high-end brands for a fraction of the cost.
 Jinko also provides a 30-year power warranty, guaranteeing the panels still produce nearly 88% of their original output three decades from now.

 The dual-glass design adds an extra layer of protection against environmental wear.
 Crucially, this build gives it a Type 1 Fire Rating, making it safer and more fire-resistant than traditional panels—a huge plus for US homeowners in dry or coastal regions.